nk-umn/bootstrap-techshare/readme.md

 # Utility API
 This [framework](https://getbootstrap.com/docs/5.0/utilities/api/) was developed for recent versions of Bootstrap, and seeks to bridge the gap between frameworks that obfuscate away much of the actual CSS (Bootstrap) and utility-first frameworks that require significant tinkering on the programmer's part (Tailwind).
 At its core, Bootstrap uses Sass to build and control its internal CSS frameworks.
 What the utility API does is allow the programmer greater access into the internal workings of Bootstrap and its Sass compilation.

-For example, in the following code, the utility API is used to change the `opacity` class prefix is changed to `o`
+For example, in the following code, the utility API is used to change the `opacity` class prefix to `o`

 ```
 $utilities: (